-That being said, we’ll talk about Guinea pig genders as well as how to distinguish male from female one, so you don’t make a mistake next time you want to breed your Guinea pigs.
+That being said, we’ll cover more about guinea pig genders, as well as how to distinguish male from female ones.

 How Can Guinea Pigs Change Sex?

-They simply don’t change sex!
-However, it is possible for male Guinea pigs to retract their testicles, making them look like the female Guinea pigs.
+Guinea pigs simply don’t change sex.
+However, it is possible for male guinea pigs to retract their testicles, making them look like the female guinea pigs.
 This is especially strange and requires constant attention, to avoid making a mistake.
-But, it’s not only common for Guinea pigs, but also for other animals to retract their testicles inside the abdomen.
+But, it’s not only common for guinea pigs, but also for other animals to retract their testicles inside the abdomen.

-Since young Guinea pigs have fairly small testicles, it’s even harder to safely tell if that Guinea pig is male or a female.
-Nevertheless, you’ll be able to determine the gender only if you pay special attention to Guinea pig’s behaviour to either male or female pigs.
+Since young guinea pigs have fairly small testicles, it’s even harder to safely tell if that guinea pig is male or female.
+Nevertheless, you’ll be able to determine the gender only if you pay special attention to their behavior.

 How to Determine Guinea Pig’s Gender?

-If Guinea pigs can’t change their genders, how do you assume it?
-First, you’ll need to use your hands as it can’t be determined only by the looks.
-When it comes to female Guinea pigs, they have a bit flatter look with a well-developed ‘Y’ shape.
-And if you touch the genitalia area with your hand, you won’t be able to feel any kind of protruding.
-On the other hand, male Guinea pigs are a bit easier to distinguish.
+First, you’ll need to use your hands as they can’t be determined only by looks.
+When it comes to female guinea pigs, they have a bit flatter look with a well-developed ‘Y’ shape.
+If you touch the genitalia area with your hand, you won’t be able to feel any kind of protruding.
+On the other hand, male guinea pigs are a bit easier to distinguish.
 They have a line with a penis that can be seen and it’s in the shape of a line.

 When touching the genitalia area, you’ll be able to feel the protruding.
-And if your Guinea pig is a bit older, this touch will also greatly protrude the penis, which is proof that you have a male Guinea pig.
-Still, if you aren’t 100% sure, it’s best to take your Guinea pig to a veterinarian and let him determine the gender.
+And if your guinea pig is a bit older, this touch will also greatly protrude the penis, which is proof that you have a male guinea pig.
+Still, if you aren’t 100% sure, it’s best to take them to a veterinarian and let this professional determine the gender.

 When Do Guinea Pigs Become Fertile?

-Although female Guinea pigs become fertile after 4-10 weeks of age, it’s not recommended to breed them immediately after that period.
+Although female guinea pigs become fertile after 4-10 weeks of age, it’s not recommended to breed them immediately after that period.
 The recommended time to start is about four months of age.
-During this time, a female Guinea pig isn’t yet at its adulthood, meaning that it’s the perfect time to start breeding.
+During this time, they aren’t yet in their adulthood, meaning that it’s the perfect time to start breeding.
 But, an important thing to remember is that you do your breeding before eight months of age.

-Breeding a female Guinea pig at eight months of age or more is sometimes going to decrease its lifespan drastically.
-And after eight months, a female Guinea pig is slowly reaching its adulthood, meaning that it sometimes can’t deliver offsprings successfully.
+Breeding a female guinea pig at eight months of age or more is sometimes going to decrease its lifespan drastically.
+And after eight months, a female guinea pig is slowly reaching adulthood.
+This means that it sometimes can’t deliver offspring successfully.
 In this case, a veterinarian with a fair amount of experience should help your guinea pig bring the babies.

 Neutering a Guinea Pig

-If you don’t want your Guinea pig to give birth, neutering can be done.
-But, neutering a small animal is a complex process, especially when we talk about the surgery.
-It DOES carry some risks with it, and it’s much harder to spay a female than a male Guinea pig.
+If you don’t want your guinea pig to give birth, neutering can be done.
+But, neutering a small animal is a complex process, especially when we talk about surgery.
+It does carry some risks with it, and it’s much harder to spay a female than a male guinea pig.

-On top of that, Guinea pigs are small animals, and small animals usually don’t react well to anesthesia or surgery in general.
-The safest way to keep your Guinea pigs from mating is, of course, keeping your male and your female Guinea pigs in a different cage.
+On top of that, guinea pigs are small animals.
+Small animals usually don’t react well to anesthesia or surgery in general.
+The safest way to keep them from mating is to keep your male and your female guinea pigs in a different cage.

-On the other side, if you strongly decide to neuter your Guinea pig, make sure to choose a veterinarian with lots of experience in this subject.
-After the surgery has been done, it’s important to let your Guinea pig recover in a quiet place, separated from the other pigs.
+On the other side, if you strongly decide to neuter your guinea pig, make sure to choose a veterinarian with lots of experience in this subject.
+After the surgery has been done, it’s important to let them recover in a quiet place, separated from the other pigs.
 Of course, during the recovery time, you should give it plenty of quality food and Vitamin C.

 Can Guinea Pigs Be Hermaphrodites?

-Not exactly.
-Although Guinea pigs can retract their testicles, this doesn’t make them hermaphrodites or female Guinea pigs.
-Unlike some animals which can be hermaphrodites, Guinea pigs are either male or female.
+Guinea pigs cannot be exactly hermaphrodites.
+Although they can retract their testicles, this doesn’t make them hermaphrodites or female guinea pigs.
+Unlike some animals which can be hermaphrodites, guinea pigs are either male or female.
 A classic example of an animal being hermaphrodite is a snail.